nvatuan-dev/University/README.md

 [VAA](vaa.edu.vn)

-## This repo is about project 1-2 in Vietnam Aviation Academy
+## This repo is about project 1-2 and all Research, Graduate Thesis project in Vietnam Aviation Academy

 ### Coding Structure: